'Struggling to hang on': Auckland school goes online as illness hits staff

 A note on the Carmel College website says it's made the call to revert to online learning from today to Friday as it's no longer able to staff classes.

-As well as battling Covid, influenza, RSV and tummy bugs, while staff are also having to care for ill family members.
+As well as battling Covid, influenza, RSV and tummy bugs, staff are also having to care for ill family members.

 With experts warning New Zealand is seeing the start of another Omicron surge, it's hoped the school holidays in a week's time will act as a circuit breaker before the virus runs rampant.